Vegz78/ToggleZeroTier/README.md

 This is a REALLY quick and ugly modifcation of ../gsomoza/ztvpn.sh on GitHub, to allow for execution directly from RetroPie, and adding and removing the ZeroTier network from the routing table, so that ZeroTier peers are discovered automatically by some LAN games.
 Basically a raw copy with some added sudo and ip route commands...

-The script does what it's supposed to on my home system and won't be supported, updated or maintained actively.
+The script does what it's supposed to on my home system and won't be very actively supported, updated or maintained.

 # Prerequisites
 - Raspberry Pi with Linux (but should work on most Linux distros, as well)